Team-Cube-0120/Word-Up-App/README.md

 * https://github.com/Team-Cube-0120/Word-Up-App/releases/tag/v1.0.0

 ##### BUILD
-* No build necessary for this app.  wordupv1.apk contains an executable.
+* No build necessary for this app wordupv1.apk contains an executable.

 ##### INSTALLATION
 * Upon download, Click on the executable wordupv1 file.